RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 ##### Part 4: Decision Making

 * Expected utility value is not how people make decisions.
-There is non-linear relation where winning $1M for sure  provides most of the value compared at a chance for 4M.
-You also need to consider circumstances such as two people with 6M, one doubled from 3 and one halved from 12, these people are not equally happy. _People are willing to pay a premium for certainty._
+Choosing between
+  1. 50% between 1 and 4 million dollars
+  2. certain 2 million dollars

+  Non-millionares will choose the lower expected value (2) and if your bank account is $1M you'll likely double for certain whereas if it is $4M you'd likely take the gamble to keep your wealth. _People are willing to pay a premium for certainty._
 * When dealing with possible gains, people are risk averse and prefer the for sure option but when dealing with losses they are risk seeking and prefer to gamble.
 Try

   **Losses register psychologically as twice the weight of an equal gain.**